clbarnes/ome_zarr_conformance/README.md

 Results are returned as a TSV printed to STDOUT.

-## TODO

-Make this installable, probably as a standalone `uv` script.
+N.B. while this is packaged to be a pip-installable tool, you can also just vendorise `src/ome_zarr_conformance/ome_zarr_conformance.py` - it works as a standalone script.